skr571999/notes/introduction/README.md

 ## Software Versioning

-- Given a version number MAJOR.MINOR.PATCH, increment the:
+- Given a version number `MAJOR.MINOR.PATCH`, increment the:
-  - MAJOR version when you make incompatible API changes,
+  - `MAJOR` version when you make incompatible API changes,
-  - MINOR version when you add functionality in a backwards-compatible manner, and
+  - `MINOR` version when you add functionality in a backwards-compatible manner, and
-  - PATCH version when you make backwards-compatible bug fixes.
+  - `PATCH` version when you make backwards-compatible bug fixes.

 ## Synchronous vs Asynchronous